PrinceLogan/deplyomentAutomationWG/README.md

 # deplyomentAutomationWG

 Deployment Automation Wargames.
 This is a tool which currently uses Terraform, Ansible, and kubernetes to launch dockerized instances of [webhookGenerator](https://github.com/PrinceLogan/webhookGenerator) and [webhookCounter](https://github.com/PrinceLogan/webhookCounter).
+This currently supports deployment onto hosting services Linode and Azure.

 The goal of this project is to quickly be able to spin up a system to test modern DevOps systems.

 Technologies currently employed:
 - Docker